 The Research Library also provides access to a number of e-periodicals, e-books and important art historical and historical databases.
 Most of these can be consulted only at the library itself by using your own computer and either the RijksWiFi connection or Eduroam.
 A list of the available databases is available here.

 Consulting works on paper

 The Study Room is the place for consulting works on paper that include prints, drawings, photographs and letters.
 Most of these collections are listed in the Rijksstudio.
-Requests should be submitted before noon, no fewer than two workdays in advance (we are open Tuesday to Saturday) by completing this form.
+Requests should be submitted before noon, no fewer than two workdays in advance (we are open Tuesday to Saturday) by contacting us at email@example.com.
+Access and Information tells you what we would need to know to prepare your visit.
 If you would like to come on Tuesday, for example, make sure to submit your request no later than the previous Friday before noon.
 An appointment is not definite until you receive a confirmation.

 Please note: a limit can be set on the number of objects requested.
 In addition, certain objects are so vulnerable to damage that they cannot be displayed.

 The museum staff have been collecting documentation about the meaning, function and/or provenance of objects in the collection ever since the museum was founded.
 This documentation includes written articles, newspaper clippings, restoration documentation, black-and-white photographs and more recent photographs, provenance information, etc. The contents of these files can vary greatly depending on the object itself.

 Practically all the collection documentation is available for research purposes.
 If a certain file is available, this is usually indicated under ‘documentation’ with the object data in Rijksstudio.
 Correspondence and information about purchase prices and the amounts for which objects are insured are not made public.